+67.3 Disciplinary Procedure

-- (e) The period for resolving a dispute may be extended by agreement between the parties. - (f) At all stages of the procedure the employee may be accompanied by a Union representative. - (g) Notwithstanding the above the Union may raise matters directly with representatives of the Employer.
-In each case the Union and the Employer will endeavour to reach agreement.
-If no agreement is reached either party may refer the dispute to the Commission for conciliation and/or arbitration. - (h) The status quo (i.e. the condition applying prior to the issue arising) will remain until the issue is resolved in accordance with the procedures outlined above. - 63.3 Disciplinary Procedure - (a) Where the Employer seeks to discipline an employee, or terminate an employee, the following steps will be observed: - (i) In the event that an employee commits a misdemeanour, the employee's immediate supervisory or any other officer so authorised, may exercise the Employer's right to reprimand the employee so that the employee understands the nature and implications of their conduct. - (ii) The first two reprimands will take the form of warnings, and if given verbally, will be confirmed in writing as soon as practicable after the giving of the reprimand. - (iii) Should it be necessary, for any reason, to reprimand an employee three times in a period not exceeding 12 months continuous service, the contract of service will, upon the giving of that third reprimand, be terminable in accordance with the provisions of this Agreement. - (iv) The above procedure is meant to preserve the rights of the individual employee, but it will not, in any way, limit the right of the Employer to summarily dismiss an employee for gross misconduct. - 63.4 Access To The Commission - (a) The settlement procedures contained within this clause will be applied to all manner of disputes, including those arising under this agreement, referred to in subclause 63.1, and no party, or individual, or group of individuals, will commence any other action, of whatever kind, which may frustrate a settlement in accordance with its procedures.
-Observance of these procedures will in no way prejudice the right of any party in dispute to refer the matter for resolution in the Commission, at any time. - (b) The status quo (i.e. the condition applying prior to the issue arising) will remain until the issue is resolved in accordance with the procedure outlined above. - 63.5 Provision Of Services
+- (a) Where the Employer seeks to discipline an Employee, or terminate an Employee, the following steps will be observed: - (i) In the event that an Employee commits a misdemeanour, the Employee's immediate supervisory or any other officer so authorised, may exercise the Employer's right to reprimand the Employee so that the Employee understands the nature and implications of their conduct. - (ii) The first 2 reprimands will take the form of warnings, and if given verbally, will be confirmed in writing as soon as practicable after the giving of the reprimand. - (iii) Should it be necessary, for any reason, to reprimand an Employee three times in a period not exceeding 12 months continuous service, the contract of service will, on the giving of that third reprimand, be terminable in accordance with the provisions of this Agreement.

+(iv) The above procedure is meant to preserve the rights of the individual Employee, but it will not, in any way, limit the right of the Employer to summarily dismiss an Employee for gross misconduct.

+67.4 Access To The Commission

+- (a) The settlement procedures contained within this clause will be applied to all manner of disputes, including those arising under this agreement, referred to in subclause 67.1, and no party, or individual, or group of individuals, will commence any other action, of whatever kind, which may frustrate a settlement in accordance with its procedures.
+Observance of these procedures will in no way prejudice the right of any party in dispute to refer the matter for resolution in the Commission, at any time. - (b) The status quo (i.e. the condition applying prior to the issue arising) will remain until the issue is resolved in accordance with the procedure outlined above.

+67.5 Provision Of Services

-- (a) The Union recognises that the Health Service has a statutory and public responsibility to provide health care services without any avoidable interruptions. - (b) This grievance procedure has been developed between the parties to provide an effective means by which employees may reasonably expect problems will be dealt with as expeditiously as possible by the Hospital management. - (c) Accordingly, the Union hereby agrees that during any period of industrial action, sufficient labour will be made available to carry out work essential for life support within the Hospital.
+- (a) The Union recognises that the Health Service has a statutory and public responsibility to provide health care services without any avoidable interruptions. - (b) This grievance procedure has been developed between the parties to provide an effective means by which Employees may reasonably expect problems will be dealt with as expeditiously as possible by the Hospital management. - (c) Accordingly, the Union hereby agrees that during any period of industrial action, sufficient labour will be made available to carry out work essential for life support within the Hospital.

-63.6 Definitions
+67.6 Definitions